shivanibomma5/Inventory_monitoring_and_Reporting_System/README.md

-# Inventory Management and Reporting System
+# Inventory Monitoring and Reporting System

-A full-stack inventory management application built using **Spring Boot** and **React**.
+A full-stack inventory monitoring application built using **Spring Boot** and **React**.
 This project helps manage products, stock, suppliers, and users with role-based access and reporting features.

 ---